Safety in numbers: In biology

 The mathematical biologist W.D.
 Hamilton proposed his selfish herd theory in 1971 to explain why animals seek central positions in a group.
 Each individual can reduce its own domain of danger by situating itself with neighbours all around, so it moves towards the centre of the group.
 The effect was tested in brown fur seal predation by great white sharks.
 Using decoy seals, the distance between decoys was varied to produce different domains of danger.
-The seals with a greater domain of danger had as predicted an increased risk of shark attack.
+As predicted, the seals with a greater domain of danger had an increased risk of shark attack.
 Antipredator adaptations include behaviour such as the flocking of birds, herding of sheep and schooling of fish.
 Similarly, Adelie penguins wait to jump into the water until a large enough group has assembled, reducing each individual's risk of seal predation.
 This behavior is also seen in masting and predator satiation where the predators are overwhelmed with an abundance of prey during a period of time resulting in more of the prey surviving.